lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 | [`Bytes20Mapping`](#bytes20mapping)  | a key that maps a word to a `bytes20` value, such as (but not restricted to) an `address` |
 | [`Bytes20MappingWithGrouping`](#bytes20mappingwithgrouping)  | a key that maps a word to another word to a `bytes20` value, such as (but not restricted to) an `address`  |

+> **Note:** for the Mapping key types, the words MUST NOT contain ":" (colon character), as it is used for the delimiter between both words.
 ### `valueType`

 The type the content MUST be decoded with.